tudobieudat/githubgql/README.old.md

 ReactDOM.render(<App />, document.getElementById(‘root’));
 ```

 * App.js is the top-level component or root component.
+React apps are component-based architecture and it must has a single root component.

 ### TLDR
 There are many open-source platforms for building SPAs, The most popular are React, Angular and Vue.
 They are all good frameworks or library.
 That's made choosing technical stack are sometimes becomes a tedious task.
 There are pros and cons for each platform or library.
 I just prefer React because it is just a JavaScript library, so it offers a lot of freedom for developers.
 Learn React once, you can write anywhere--iOS, Android, VR/AR apps, smart TV...